 "If there is a downside to the episode, it is the absence of Mr. Gates, the ships Quartermaster and Flint’s oldest friend.
 The hardest thing to watch last season was his murder by Flint, however regrettably it was done.
 Gates was the soul of soulless men.
 Someone who knew exactly who he was and what he did for a living.
 If we are lucky, his ghost will haunt Flint’s psyche in the future.
 One of his last monologues is often quoted but I will end with it here because it not only sums up the man, but the future of all the souls that hit the beach of New Providence, Nassau."

 Mark Ryan is starring in STREET - coming later in 2015.
 Click here to find out more.

 'No monuments speech' - Black Sails, Series 1

-If you have followed Mark Ryan's amazing career, you are going to love his forthcoming autobiography, 'Hold Fast'.
+If you have followed Mark Ryan's amazing career, you are going to love his new autobiography, 'Hold Fast'.

-Expected to be released in early 2015 in e-book format initially, the amazing adventures of this 20th Century Renaissance man have to be read to be believed!
+Released in June 2015 in e-book format initially, the amazing adventures of this 20th Century Renaissance man have to be read to be believed!

-Excerpts are available to read at the publisher's website www.mythwoodbooks.com
+Excerpts are available to read at the publisher's website.
+Buy the book here: Mythwood Books

 “Massive credit goes out to Ryan for fully bringing out every quality in Gates this season, from the attractive natural charisma of the character to his weary, war-torn demeanor in the quieter moments when Gates is contemplating his situation.
 The second season will surely miss him”.